AND THAT'S ANOTHER STORY...

 replace him with another Golden, so we began a search on the AKC website.

-the needs of our family: loving, loyal and integral to our family.
-Through
+needs of our family: loving, loyal and integral to our family.
+Through our

-our search, we discovered the Irish Red and White Setter.
-Further research
+search, we discovered the Irish Red and White Setter.
+Further research lead

 to come and visit a current litter of puppies.
 After meeting those wiggling